-TPS54JA20 uses D-CAP3 mode control to achieve the fast load transient while maintaining the ease-of-use feature.
+The TPS54JB20 uses D-CAP3 mode control to achieve the fast load transient while maintaining the ease-of-use feature.
 The D-CAP3 control architecture includes an internal ripple generation network enabling the use of very low-ESR output capacitors such as multi-layered ceramic capacitors (MLCC) and low ESR polymer capacitors.
 No external current sensing network or voltage compensators are required with D-CAP3 control architecture.
 The role of the internal ripple generation network is to emulate the ripple component of the inductor current information and then combine it with the voltage feedback signal to regulate the loop operation.
-The amplitude of the ramp is determined by V{IN} , V{OUT} , operating frequency and the R-C time-constant of the internal ramp circuit.
-At different switching frequency settings (see Table 1), the R-C time-constant varies to maintain relatively constant ramp amplitude.
-Also, the device utilizes internal circuitry to cancel the dc offset caused by injected ramp, and significantly reduce the dc offset caused by the output ripple voltage, especially under light load condition.
+The amplitude of the ramp is determined by V{IN} , V{OUT} , operating frequency, and the R-C time-constant of the internal ramp circuit.
+At different switching frequency settings (see \gtrsim 7-1), the R-C time-constant varies to maintain relatively constant ramp amplitude.
+Also, the device uses internal circuitry to cancel the dc offset caused by injected ramp, and significantly reduces the dc offset caused by the output ripple voltage, especially under light load condition.

-For any control topologies supporting no external compensation design, there is a minimum and/or maximum range of the output filter it can support.
-The output filter used with TPS54JA20 is a low-pass L-C circuit.
+For any control topologies supporting no external compensation design, there is a minimum range, maximum range, or both, of the output filter it can support.
+The output filter used with the TPS54JB20 is a low-pass L-C circuit.
 This L-C filter has double pole that is described in Equation 3.

-$$f{P} = \frac{1}{2 \times \pi \times \sqrt{L{OUT} \times C{OUT}}}$$ (3)
+$$f{P} = \frac{1}{2 \times \pi \times \sqrt{L{OUT} \times C{OUT}}}$$ generation network introduces a high-frequency zero that reduces the gain roll off from - 40 dB to - 20 dB per decade and increases the phase by 90 degrees per decade above the zero frequency.

-At low frequencies, the overall loop gain is set by the output set-point resistor divider network and the internal gain of the TPS54JA20.
+At low frequencies, the overall loop gain is set by the output set-point resistor divider network and the internal gain of the TPS54JB20.
 The low frequency L-C double pole has a 180-degree drop in phase.
 At the output filter frequency, the gain rolls off at a -40 dB per decade rate and the phase drops rapidly.
-The internal ripple generation network introduces a high-frequency zero that reduces the gain roll off from -40 dB to -20 dB per decade and increases the phase by 90 degrees per decade above the zero frequency.
+The internal ripple